P-7 The Top Seven Awareness Posters 2018

 So the Top 7 Awareness Posters of All Time (at least at the infotex free awareness poster site):

 - “If You’re Going to Write Your Password Down!”
-The number one poster surprises us because it is relatively new (about two years old.)
-Look for a free 14×20 inch version of this poster at the next infotex event!
+The number one poster doesn’t surprise us because it has been our number one before.

 Leave a comment